Man on moped chases 14-year-old NC girl home from bus stop

 She watched him ride down the road then turn around.

-She sprinted back to her house.
-The man followed her to the corner.
+She sprinted back to her house as the man followed her to the corner.
 She said he turned around when he saw she was running inside.

-An officer came to the home and talked to the family and Dasyni about what happened.
-Then they briefly searched around the neighborhood, to see if the man on the moped was still in the area.
-A representative tells FOX8 they did not find him.
+He called the Greensboro Police Department.
+A search around the neighborhood to see if the man on the moped was still in the area was unsuccessful.

 “My child is 14, but I mean what if somebody has a 10-year-old that’s not aware of their surroundings,” McCray said.

-Dasyni, her friends, and her siblings are staying close to home now, only playing outside in the cul de sac, and not near the main road.
-Her advice to other kids is to keep your eyes open and stay off your phone when you are by yourself because you never know what could happen.
+Dasyni, her friends and her siblings are staying close to home now, only playing outside in the cul-de-sac and not near the main road.
+She advises other kids to keep their eyes open and stay off their phones when they are alone.